Nonnegative-Constrained Joint Collaborative Representation with Union Dictionary for Hyperspectral Anomaly Detection: Experiments and Analysis

-The first data set is a simulated data set collected by the Airborne Visible/Infrared Imaging Spectrometer (AVIRIS) from the Lunar Crater Volcanic Field (LCVF) in Northern Nye County, NV, USA \cite{dong2015maximum,chang2004estimation}.
+The first dataset is a simulated dataset collected by the Airborne Visible/Infrared Imaging Spectrometer (AVIRIS) from the Lunar Crater Volcanic Field (LCVF) in Northern Nye County, NV, USA \cite{dong2015maximum,chang2004estimation}.
 The spectral resolution of this image is 5nm with 224 spectral channels in wavelengths ranging from 370 to 2510nm.
 The size of the image is $200\times200$ pixels.
 The original image contains a two-pixel alunite object that is regarded as the target of interest.
 We collect the spectrum of this alunite object and implant $5\times5$ target panels into the image using a nonlinear mixture model.
 The size and target spectrum abundance of each panel are shown in Table \ref{Table1}.
-The true-color image of the LCVF data set and the corresponding ground truth are shown in Fig. \ref{anno2}.
+The true-color image of the LCVF dataset and the corresponding ground truth are shown in Fig. \ref{anno2}.

-The second data set covers a scene of Reno, Nevada, USA, and has 356 spectral bands \cite{liu2017tensor}.
-The spatial resolution of this image is less than 2m per pixel.
-This hyperspectral data set can be downloaded from http://www.spectir.com/free-data-samples/.
-For our experiments, a region of $250\times100$ pixels was chosen as the test data.
-The anomaly targets to be detected are located on the right side of the scene, which are represented by 214 pixels.
-The true-color image and the ground truth are shown in Fig. \ref{anno3}.
+The second dataset was captured by the AVIRIS sensor over the area of the SanDiego airport, CA, USA with a spatial resolution of 3.5 m and a spectral resolution of 10 nm.
+This dataset has 224 spectral bands in total.
+189 bands are utilized for the detection task after eliminating the noisy bands.
+The size of the SanDiego dataset is $100\times100$.
+In this dataset, three aircrafts, which include 58 pixels, are treated as anomaly targets.
+The visualized 2-D true-color image and the ground-truth of this dataset are shown in Fig. \ref{anno3}.

-The third data set is acquired from the airborne Viareggio trial \cite{7430258}, the benchmark hyperspectral detection campaign that took place in Viareggio, Italy in 2013.
+The third dataset is acquired from the airborne Viareggio trial \cite{7430258}, the benchmark hyperspectral detection campaign that took place in Viareggio, Italy in 2013.
 The sensor collects spectral information ranging from 400 to 1000 nm at a spectral resolution of $1.2$ nm approximately, and the spatial resolution is about $0.6$ m.
 A region of $300\times300$ pixels from the original D1F12H2 scene is selected for our experiments.
 The anomalies to be detected include 191 pixels in total.
 The image scene and its corresponding ground truth are shown in Fig. \ref{anno4}.